Call for Workshops and co-located Events

 Events focusing on experimental and theoretical topics are welcome.

 Proposals are invited for workshops and other events to be co-located with POPL 2018.
-Events can either be sponsored by SIGPLAN (http://acm.org/sigplan/) or supported through in-cooperation status.
+All Co-located Events are sponsored by SIGPLAN (http://acm.org/sigplan/).

 Workshops should be more informal and focused than POPL itself, include sessions that enable interaction among the workshop attendees, and be fairly low cost.
 The preference is for one-day workshops, but other schedules can also be considered.